 - Failure to adequately diagnose a medical condition in the infant or the mother.
 Prenatal doctor visits provide obstetricians ample opportunity to screen pregnant women for medical problems and treat them accordingly.
 When a physician fails to diagnose a condition in the mother, there may be negative implications for the infant.
 Pregnancy-induced hypertension and diabetes can both lead to birthing situations where the baby suffers from hypoxia.

 Birth injury cases are challenging to pursue due to the vast amount of medical evidence and documentation involved.
 In addition, court rules dictate what procedures must be followed and in what order.
 An experienced South Carolina birth injury lawyer assists you through the process.
 Our attorneys work with a variety of medical experts who assist with the review of medical records and provide professional input on proper industry standards.
 They may also serve as expert witnesses during trial to give the court a comprehensive understanding of the claim for compensation.

 If your baby suffered hypoxia during labor, contact our South Carolina birth injury lawyers today

 Hypoxia is a serious condition that can cause catastrophic harm to your baby.
 If medical negligence or malpractice caused your baby to suffer, get the help you need as soon as possible.
-McGowan, Hood & Felder, LLC, has been litigating in the courts of South Carolina for more than 20 years.
+McGowan, Hood, Felder & Phillips, LLC, has been litigating in the courts of South Carolina for more than 20 years.
 Call 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation in Rock Hill, Anderson, Columbia, Sumter, or Georgetown.